brylevkirill/notes/interesting recent papers.md

   - <https://github.com/atgambardella/pytorch-es>

 [Learning to Play in a Day: Faster Deep Reinforcement Learning by Optimality Tightening](https://arxiv.org/abs/1611.01606)
+>	"We propose a novel training algorithm for reinforcement learning which combines the strength of deep Q-learning with a constrained optimization approach to tighten optimality and encourage faster reward propagation."
   - <https://yadi.sk/i/yBO0q4mI3GAxYd> (1:10:20) (Fritsler) (in russian)
   - <https://youtu.be/mrj_hyH974o?t=16m13s> (in russian)